Almagest: The star catalogue

 The layout of the catalogue has always been tabular.
 Ptolemy writes explicitly that the coordinates are given as (ecliptical) "longitudes" and "latitudes", which are given in columns, so this has probably always been the case.
 It is significant that Ptolemy chooses the ecliptical coordinate system because of his knowledge of precession, which distinguishes him from all his predecessors.
 Hipparchus' celestial globe had an ecliptic drawn in, but the coordinates were equatorial.
 Since Hipparchus' star catalogue has not survived in its original form, but was absorbed into the Almagest star catalogue (and heavily revised in the 265 years in between), the Almagest star catalogue is the oldest one in which complete tables of coordinates and magnitudes have come down to us.

 As mentioned, Ptolemy includes a star catalog containing 1022 stars.
-He says that he "observed as many stars as it was possible to perceive, even to the sixth magnitude", and that the ecliptic longitudes are for the beginning of the reign of Antoninus Pius (138 AD).
-Ptolemy himself states that he found that the longitudes had increased by 2° 40′ since the time of Hipparchus which was 265 years earlier (Alm.
+He says that he "observed as many stars as it was possible to perceive, even to the sixth magnitude".
+The ecliptic longitudes are given in terms of a zodiac sign and a number of degrees and fractions of a degree.
+The zodiac signs each represent exactly 30°, starting with Aries representing longitude 0° to 30°.
+The degrees are added to the lower limit of the 30-degree range to obtain the longitude.
+Unlike the situation with the zodiac of modern-day astrology, most of the stars of a given zodiac constellation in the catalog fall in the 30-degree range designated by the same name (the so-called 'zodiac sign').
+The ecliptic longitudes are about 26° lower than those of AD 2000 (the J2000 epoch).
+Ptolemy says that the ecliptic longitudes are for the beginning of the reign of Antoninus Pius (138 AD) and that he found that the longitudes had increased by 2° 40′ since the time of Hipparchus which was 265 years earlier (Alm.
 VII, 2).
 But calculations show that his ecliptic longitudes correspond more closely to around the middle of the first century CE (+48 to +58).

 Since Tycho Brahe found this offset, astronomers and historians investigated this problem and suggested several causes: